-With patrons coming in from the four corners of the globe carrying everything from USD to Danish Krone, you’re bound to have issues: accepting many forms of currency means having to deal with large amounts of cash for change money, while being overly-restrictive will lead to frustrated patrons stuck with wallets full of Krones and no means to buy a beer.
+With patrons carrying everything from the US dollar to the Danish krone, you’re bound to have issues: accepting many forms of currency means having to deal with large amounts of cash for change money, while being overly-restrictive will lead to frustrated patrons stuck with wallets full of krones and no means to buy a beer.

-Using a virtual currency removes this headache – you can accept a whole bunch of different currencies at a single location (or better yet, via an online portal), while at the event everyone will be using the same coin at vendors.
-No need to fumble with change at all, much less different currencies; less lines and less frustration for all involved.
+Using a virtual currency removes this headache – you can accept a whole range of different currencies at a single location (or better yet, via an online portal), while at the event everyone will be using the same coin at vendors.
+With no fumbling to provide correct change, much less different currencies, the result is less lines and less frustration for all involved.

-Lest we forget, having a single currency, especially one that’s completely digital, makes financial reconciliation with vendors at the end of the event way easier – each purchase is electronically tracked, leaving much less room for mistakes and misunderstandings.
+Lest we forget that having a single currency, especially one that’s completely digital, makes financial reconciliation with vendors at the end of the event way easier – each purchase is electronically tracked, leaving much less room for mistakes and misunderstandings.